rakeshshenoy/Principal-Component-Analysis/README.md

 # Principal-Component-Analysis

-Implemented PCA algorithm for data representation compression.
+Implemented PCA algorithm for data representation compression and then used the compressed representation for classification using ClassificationTree.